isaiahsherfick/alien-blood-theme-emacs/README.md

-# alien-blood-theme-emacs
+# Alien blood theme for emacs

-Alien blood theme for emacs.
-Based on same theme for iTerm macOS terminal
+Based on same theme for iTerm macOS terminal.
+Very green!